-Across all six priorities we embrace new technologies and approaches alongside tried and tested methods to achieve our aims.
+Across all three priorities we embrace new technologies and approaches alongside tried and tested methods to achieve our aims.
 We promote competency and effective education and training of professionals.
 We use measures and monitoring to understand where we are succeeding and where more needs to be done.
 Everything we do involves blind and partially sighted people or those at risk of sight loss.

 Executive Committee Members:

 - Richard Whittington Chair – England Vision Strategy

 - Andy Haynes, Visionary

 - David Brown, NHS England